Skip to main content

 When a FNBO account holder passes away, the next step depends on how the accounts were set up.
 Accounts with beneficiary designations or trust ownership transfer outside of probate.
 Accounts titled solely in the deceased's name require the estate's legal representative to work with FNBO's FNBO Wealth - Trust & Estate Services (1-800-642-0014) to access and distribute the funds.

-Gather the account holder's full name, date of birth, and any known account or policy numbers before contacting FNBO.
-A certified death certificate is the primary document required to start any claim.
+Before contacting FNBO, have the account holder's full name, date of birth, and any available account numbers ready.
+A certified death certificate is required to initiate the claim.

 Deposit, investment & retirement accounts